zeez-devops/devops_path/LEMP_Stack/LEMP.md

 	sudo apt install unzip
  Then move the whole folder you unziped to your project folder and update the server block configuration file.

-# Real Life Scenarios With LEMP Stack

-A situation whereby you work for an e-commerce company which is experiencing rapid growth and needs to scale its online store infrastructure to handle increased traffic and ensure high availability during peak shopping seasons.

-As a DevOps engineers you can leverage the LEMP Stack to set up a scalable and high-performance e-commerce platform.
-You can use Nginx as a load balancer to distribute incoming traffic across multiple web server instances running PHP.
-MySQL databases are configured for replication to enhance redundancy and reliability.
-Additionally, they implement auto-scaling in the cloud to dynamically adjust server resources based on demand.
-This setup ensures seamless shopping experiences for customers, even during traffic spikes.

-# Conclusion

-In this project, we have been able to build a LEMP Stack,the LEMP Stack is a versatile and powerful technology stack that holds immense value for DevOps engineers and other technology professionals
-To deepen your understanding and proficiency in the LEMP Stack, learners are encouraged to keep practicing and explore further, experiment with different configurations, and apply your knowledge to real-world projects.